2-Bedroom Apartment Guidelines in the USA

 In the same Real Property Law, it states that number of occupants in an apartment (those who are not named on the lease) should not exceed the number of tenants.
 This means if there’s only one name on the lease, there can be no more than one occupant.
 So if there are two people on the lease, the maximum number of occupants that should be living in the apartment is four.

 This gets really interesting when we look at another section of the law called the Housing Maintenance Code.
 This says every person in an apartment, or a one- or two-family home, must have a live-able area of no less than 80 square feet.
 Let’s do some math.
 A standard New York City one-bedroom apartment is about 500 square feet.
 We then divide 500 by 80 which gives us just over 6.
-This means the maximum number of people who are legally allowed to occupy an apartment of 500 square feet is 6.
+This means the maximum number of people who legally can occupy an apartment of 500 square feet is 6.

 But if you look back at previous laws, you’re only allowed as many occupants as tenants on the lease.
 So which law do you abide by?
 This sounds like a great question to ask your attorney, but a good rule of thumb is to abide by the smaller number.